Bring Back a Legend

 New Operations Base

 Minneapolis-based engineering firm WSB has designed the site plan for the project and vetted the plan’s feasibility with all regulatory agencies.
+WSB’s preliminary analysis uncovered no insurmountable regulatory or engineering obstacles to the project.

 View from the lake